Last Updated on 17 December, 2020 by Veronica

-In this post, I will comment on the pros and cons from my point of view of beginning Route 66 in Chicago or Los Angeles for the people who come from abroad.
-If you live in the USA, some of these tips won’t be useful to you.
+So today, I will comment on the pros and cons of beginning Route 66 in Chicago or Los Angeles for people from abroad.
+Of course, if you live in the USA, some of these tips won’t be useful to you.
 So, Where to begin route 66?

 Where does Route 66 begin, and where does it end?